ankane/groupdate/README.md

 Results are returned in ascending order by default, so no need to sort.

-You can also group by:
+You can group by:

 - second
 - minute
 - hour
+- day
 - week
 - month
 - quarter